mmmorris1975/aws-secrets-sync/README.md

 the necessary Get/Put Object permissions, and Encrypt and Decrypt permissions for the KMS key in use.

-Since we are leveraging the encryption facilities of the S3 service to encrypt the secret values, in theory the maximum secret value size is bounded only by the limits of the S3 service
+Since we are leveraging the encryption facilities of the S3 service to encrypt the secret values, in theory the maximum secret value size is bound only by the limits of the S3 service

 #### Examples
 Store value as a command argument